Society’s Child: My Autobiography

 Listen up: Voices from the next feminist generation

 EDITED BY BARBARA FINDLEN Gloria Steinem, the young, hip icon of the 1970s feminist movement, turned 60 this year.
-Though still a committed activist — albeit one who now talks and acts more a philosopher than a firebrand — she’s ready to pass the torch.
+Though still a committed activist — albeit one who now talks and acts more like a philosopher than a firebrand — she’s ready to pass the torch.
 She poses cronelike, in magazine photos with Susan Faludi and Naomi Wolf as if to say, “They have the energy.
 They have the power.
 I’m handing over the crown.”

 Yet even “third wave” feminists Faludi and Wolf are already old enough to be role models to their Gen-X sisters featured in the collection, Listen up: Voices from the next feminist generation.
 Like the young musicians who rediscover and reclaim rock ‘n’ roll every few years, the twenty-something feminists in this dynamic book of essays weren’t the first to experience sexism, racism, homophobia, reproductive injustice, sexual assault or weight stigmatization.
 They are, however, the first generation to examine this social inheritance from the perspective of a lifetime of living with women’s rights activism.